Tnantaki/tnantaki/README.md

-## Hi there 👋 My name is Mos
+## Hi there 👋 My name is Mos Tanin

+- I have a degree in Civil Engineering from [RMUTR](https://www.rmutr.ac.th/).
-I am a student at [42 Bangkok](https://www.42bangkok.com/).
+- I am a student at [42 Bangkok](https://www.42bangkok.com/).

-I interested in Web Development.
+- I interested in Web Development.

 ### Languages